VPRamon/TSI/docs/README.md

 - [Scheduling Trends](./trends.md)
 - [Compare Schedules](./compare.md)

-See the project’s top-level `README.md` for installation, preprocessing, and usage.
+See the project's top-level `README.md` for installation and usage.